 The licence cannot relate to more than one property or be transferred to another person.
-It will last for 5 years and will specify the maximum number of people who may live in the HMO.
+It will last for a maximum of 5 years and will specify the number of people who may live in the HMO.

 You can use the following form to apply for a variation to an existing licence, including transferring a licence or changing conditions.